TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource/Index.rst

    Data type
          imageExtension /:ref:`stdWrap <stdwrap>`

+   Default
+         web

    Description
          Target file extension for the processed image.
-The option "web" checks if the file extension is one of gif, jpg, jpeg, or png and if not it will find the best target extension.
+The value "web" checks if the file extension is one of gif, jpg, jpeg, or png and if not it will find the best target extension.
-         The target extension must be in the list of file extensions perceived as images (defined in
+         The target extension must be in the list of file extensions perceived as images.
-         $TYPO3_CONF_VARS['GFX']['imagefile_ext'] in the Install Tool).

-   Default
-         web
+         This is defined in :php:`$TYPO3_CONF_VARS['GFX']['imagefile_ext']` in the install tool.

 .. container:: table-row